abhishekchavan/SendToJsonBlob/README.md

-Sublime Text 3 (and 2) SendToPasteBin Plugin
+Sublime Text 3 (and 2) SendToJsonBlob Plugin
 =============
 Sublime Text 3 (and 2) plugin uploads code to JsonBlob.com directly from the editor, with the correct syntax highlighting.
 This only is for json so that json can be formatted correctly